 - Infuse 6 (Free w/IAP) – A reader favorite.
 Ignite your video content with Infuse – the beautiful way to watch almost any video format on your iPhone, iPad, and Apple TV.

-- nPlayer (Free w/IAP) – You don’t need to convert video files to MP4 to play them in your mobile device. nPlayer enable you to play all kinds of video formats and codecs without file converting efforts.
+- nPlayer (Free w/IAP) – You don’t need to convert video files to MP4 to play them in your mobile device. nPlayer enables you to play all kinds of video formats and codecs without file converting efforts.

 - AVPlayer HD ($2.99) – The AVPlayerHD can play almost any computer video file format such as AVI, Xvid, WMV and much more clearly and effortlessly.